William-Moreno/About-Me/README.md

 - The various questions have been wrapped in functions.
 However, I would like to implement some arrays for question responses to help reduce the overall amount of code.
 - Wondwosen Tsige assisted me with the creation of functions and function calls within the JavaScript.
 - This was also a good opportunity for both of us to learn about forking and pull requests.

+#### Lab: 05b

+- Removed all commented out console.logs and cleaned up the code.
+New functions created and inserted to replace the final two guessing games.
+- Page updated to include Font Awesome icons and a Google font.
+- Added icons have been styled with CSS and the page has been deployed using GitHub Pages.